All Episodes

 The Republicans could not stop him.

-That's why, if you recall the election of Scott Brown to the Senate, Massachusetts was so noteworthy.
+That's why, if you recall, the election of Scott Brown to the Senate, Massachusetts, was so noteworthy.

-They couldn't be stopped.
+They couldn't be stopped those two years.

 He's made it worse, blaming Bush for it.